Tuesday, February 3, 2026

 but proved harder than steel in her breast"

 The Reverend and his group began to realize she truly might not be coming.
 He was heartbroken, as he said in a letter, that "she is yet obstinately resolved to live and dye here, and will not so much as give me one pleasant look."
 Eunice never returned to live in Deerfield.
+But she often returned to visit with her original family.

-In the words of Mohawk Kenneth Williams, her descendant:
+Mohawk Indian Kenneth Williams, her descendant:

-This (story) speaks of the most powerful force in the universe, whether a Mother's love for a child, a brother for a sister, or love of one's country.
-We should not forget these things."
+"This (story) speaks of the most powerful force in the universe, whether a Mother's love for a child, a brother for a sister, or love of one's country.

 Wednesday, October 16, 2013